HanzheZhang822/HanzheZhang822.github.io/Marketing-Analytics-Project/README.md

-# 📊 Marketing Analytics: Amazon Review Sentiment & Customer Segmentation
+# 📊 Marketing Analytics: Amazon Review Sentiment & Customer Segmentation  (R)

 ## 🚀 Project Overview
 This project applies **text mining, sentiment analysis, and clustering** to analyze robotic vacuum cleaner reviews and segment customers for a **subscription model**.
 Using **Amazon reviews** and **customer transaction data**, we extract insights to help businesses optimize marketing strategies.